 Research expenditures are recognised as other operating expenses in the consolidated statement of comprehensive income as incurred.
 Development expenditures are recognised as intangible assets if only future economic benefits are expected to flow from such expenditures.
 Other development expenditures are recognised as other operating expenses in the consolidated statement of comprehensive income as incurred.
-Development expenditures initially recognised as expenses are not capitalised in subsequent periods, even if the asset recognition criteria are subsequently met.
+Development expenditures are not capitalised in subsequent periods, even if the asset recognition criteria are subsequently met.